For the past 10 years, I have been provoking new insight through adventure and play.

-I believe in storytelling, empathy, and adventure.
-They spark the creativity to make us better people and a better society.
-As an experience designer, I will get you doing and discovering things you might not otherwise.
-I’m often at the helm of a fair bit of creative chaos, be it with a film collective of AIDS orphans in Ethiopia or a punk rock video game gallery in New York City.
-I accentuate potential for the sake of greater impact and stability.
-My creative roots lie in documentary photography, and my current work involves games and real world adventures.
+I am also passionate about helping unconventional creative communities flex their muscles.
+I’m often at the helm of a fair bit of creative chaos, be it with a film collective of AIDS orphans in Ethiopia or a punk rock video game arcade gallery in Brooklyn.
+I accentuate the community’s potential for the sake of greater impact and stability.

-As a Senior Designer at SYPartners, I create systems of human-led, purpose-driven transformation at the individual and organizational level to propagate large-scale, positive impact in society.
+As a Senior Designer at SYPartners in New York City, I create systems of human-led, purpose-driven transformation at the individual, organizational, and societal level.

 Independently, I’m exploring the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
-The research started through graduate work at the School of Visual Arts’ Design Research Program and is now supported through a research residency at NEW INC.
+The research started through graduate work at the School of Visual Arts’ Design Research Program and is now supported by a research residency at NEW INC of the New Museum.

 I co-founded two design practices: Sextantworks, which orchestrated adventures in places you aren’t supposed to be, and Antidote Games, which creates playful experiences for understanding complex realities.

-Antidote Games caters to humanitarian organizations and NGOs like the International Federation of the Red Cross, the African Climate Change Resilience Network, and the Innocence Project, making games that convey unfamiliar realities so players can understand why people make the decisions that they do.
+Antidote Games caters to mission-driven organizations like the International Federation of the Red Cross, the African Climate Change Resilience Network, and the Innocence Project, making games that convey unfamiliar realities so players can understand why people make the decisions that they do.
 I worked with Antidote for the first two years of its existence, leading client relations and establishing the design workflow.

-Before founding Antidote and Sextantworks, I traveled compulsively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.
+Before co-founding Antidote and Sextantworks, I traveled compulsively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.

-As for schooling, I have an MA in Design Research from the School of Visual Arts, a BFA in Design & Technology from Parsons, and a BA in History from The New School University.
+I have an M.A. in Design Research from the School of Visual Arts, a B.F.A. in Design & Technology from Parsons, and a B.A. in History from The New School University.